Michael Bates (American football): College career

 Bates accepted a football scholarship from the University of Arizona.
 He played as a running back and wide receiver with the Wildcats, but was mainly used as a kickoff returner, averaging 23.7 yards on 45 kickoff returns during his college career.

 As a true freshman in 1989, he had 14 returns for a 24.1-yard average.
 As a sophomore in 1990, he ranked among the All-purpose leaders in the Pac-10 and received honorable-mention honors.
 His 97-yard kickoff return for a touchdown against Washington State University was the fourth-longest in school history.
 He collected 31 kickoff returns for a 23.5-yard average.

 In track, he was voted the Pac-10's Outstanding Male Performer at the conference track championships in 1989 and 1990, winning the 100 and 200 metres.
 He was also a member of the Wildcats 400-meter relay team that finished second in the 1989 NCAA Championships.
 His college-best time was 10.17 in the 100 metres.

 In 1991, he did not enroll at the school so he could concentrate on his track career.
-He declared for the NFL Draft in 1992.
+He declared for the NFL draft in 1992.

 In 2013, he was inducted into the University of Arizona Sports Hall of Fame.

 Olympics

-At the June 1992 Olympic Trials he finished third, qualifying for the Olympics, edging Carl Lewis by one one-hundredth of a second for the final qualifying spot.
+At the June 1992 US Olympic Trials he finished third, qualifying for the Olympics, edging Carl Lewis by one one-hundredth of a second for the final qualifying spot.

 In the 1992 Barcelona Olympics, his time of 20.38 from the inside lane, put him 0.37 seconds behind gold medal winner Michael Marsh and 0.25 seconds behind silver medalist Frankie Fredericks to win the bronze medal.
-He set his personal best time in the 200 metres was 20.01 seconds, set at the Weltklasse meet in Zurich 13 days after the Olympics.
+He set his personal best time in the 200 metres – 20.01 seconds – at the Weltklasse meet in Zürich 13 days after the Olympics.